super3/RandomIO/README.md

-Currently available commands include: pairgen       Outputs a series of seed-hash pairs for files generated using the RandomIO library.
+Currently available commands include: pairgen       Outputs a series of seed-hash pairs for files generated using the RandomIO library. pairmatch     Outputs the hash of a file when given the seed and byte size.

 A series of command-line tools that make use of the RandomIO library.